steph643/tinypsd/README.md

 ## What now?

 I developped this prototype for my own use, because backing up my work was a nightmare.
 I'm now wondering if it deserves to be scaled up.

-### If you'd like to see this project moved forward, please fill [this short survey](https://docs.google.com/forms/d/e/1FAIpQLSdJUtbC4O7cmTQv2qjXZBuEoTOqfjzADHgMOqzgrqqjuWNCdg/viewform?usp=sf_link)** and advertise tinypsd to your friends and colleagues.
+### If you'd like to see this project move forward, please fill [this short survey](https://docs.google.com/forms/d/e/1FAIpQLSdJUtbC4O7cmTQv2qjXZBuEoTOqfjzADHgMOqzgrqqjuWNCdg/viewform?usp=sf_link) and advertise tinypsd to your friends and colleagues.